google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 for mouse events.
 The reason for this is that mouse events will only trigger when the cursor is hovering *over* the element the event listener is added to.

-TouchEvents will track a gesture after it's started regardless of where the touch occurs and PointerEvents will track events regardless of where the touch occurs we call `setPointerCapture` on a DOM element.
+`TouchEvents` will track a gesture after it's started regardless of where the touch occurs and `PointerEvents` will track events regardless of where the touch occurs after we call `setPointerCapture` on a DOM element.

 For mouse move and end events we add the event listeners *in* the gesture start method and add the listeners to the document, meaning it can